Western Sahara independence chief leaves Spain for Algeria - WTMJ

 Ghali flew out of Pamplona airport.

+There was no official public reaction Wednesday from Morocco to Ghali’s departure.

+The representative in Algeria for the self-declared state said Ghali arrived in Algiers at 3 a.m. to continue his recovery.
+Abdelkader Taleb Omar said on Algerian radio that the “expansionist Moroccan regime has bit the dust with a sharp diplomatic failure.”

-His presence in Spain infuriated Morocco and triggered a diplomatic crisis between the two countries, which have been cooperating in fighting terrorism, drug smuggling and migration into Europe.
-Amid the dispute, thousands of migrants crossed the border from Morocco into Spain as Morocco apparently relaxed border controls.
+Ghali’s presence in Spain infuriated Morocco and triggered a diplomatic crisis between the two countries, which have been cooperating in fighting terrorism, drug smuggling and migration into Europe.

 In a stinging rebuke, Moroccan authorities also questioned publicly whether Spain could be trusted.